 A Section 128 direction prohibits or restricts a person from taking part in the management of an independent school, including academies and free schools.
-A person who is prohibited is unable to participate in any management of an independent school such as:
+An individual who is subject to a section 128 direction is unable to:

-- a management position in an independent school, academy or free school as an employee; - a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school; - a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.
+- take up a management position in an independent school, academy, or in a free school as an employee; - be a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or, - be a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.

-A person prohibited under section 128 is also disqualified from holding or continuing to hold office as a governor of a school as stated in Keeping Children Safe in Education and the DfE Governance Handbook.
+A person prohibited under section 128 is also disqualified from holding or continuing to hold office as a governor of a school as stated in Keeping children safe in education and the DfE Governance Handbook.